Rachel Khong: Writing

 Khong's writing has appeared in publications such as American Short Fiction, Joyland, and the San Francisco Chronicle.
 She is the coauthor of a cookbook from Lucky Peach called All About Eggs.

 Her first novel, Goodbye, Vitamin, received Best Book of the Year honors from NPR, O, The Oprah Magazine, the San Francisco Chronicle, and Vogue.
 It was the winner of the California Book Award for first fiction.
 The story was inspired by her grandmother's battle with Alzheimer's disease.
 The novel won the 2017 California Book Award for First Fiction, as well as a Los Angeles Times Book Prize Finalist for First Fiction.
 Universal Pictures optioned the film rights in June 2019, with Constance Wu attached to lead.

 FilmNation Entertainment announced on February 5, 2021 that they and Ali Wong are producing an adaptation of Khong's short story, The Freshening, with director Cathy Yan set to write and direct.
 She has written book reviews for the New York Times, including of novels by Maria Kuznetsova and Sarah Elaine Smith.

 Her second novel, Real Americans, was a New York Times bestseller.
 The novel was chosen as the May 2024 Read with Jenna Book Club pick.

-Her first story collection, My Dear You, is scheduled for release by Knopf on April 7, 2026.
-Author Bryan Washington has already cited My Dear You as "one of [his] favorite books.”
+Her first story collection, My Dear You, was released by Knopf on April 7, 2026.
+Author Bryan Washington cited My Dear You as "one of [his] favorite books.”